Imaginativeone/MonkeysPaw/Notes.md

 ## Possible Comments About Fate
 "I won't," said his friend doggedly.
 "I threw it on the fire.
 If you keep it, don't blame me for what happens.
 Pitch it on the fire again, like a sensible man."

 The other shook his head and examined his new possession closely.
 "How do you do it?" he inquired.
 "Hold it up in your right hand and wish aloud,' said the sergeant-major, "but I warn you of the consequences."

-QUESTION 2 DOK 1  7 ALIGNED STANDARDS
-What warning does the soldier give to Mr. White?
-EXPLANATION
-The soldier warns Mr. White of the consequences of using the monkey's paw.
-CORRECT
-MEANSWER

-to avoid unnecessary fires
-to avoid fighting in the king's army to avoid using the monkey's paw
 "Sounds like the Arabian Nights," said Mrs. White, as she rose and began to set the supper.
 "Don't you think you might wish for four pairs of hands for me?"
 Her husband drew the talisman from his pocket and then all three burst into laughter as the sergeant-major, with a look of alarm on his face, caught him by the arm.